oVirt/ovirt-site/source/release/3.5.1/index.html.md

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.

 To find out more about features which were added in previous oVirt releases, check out the [previous versions release notes](http://www.ovirt.org/Category:Releases).
-For a general overview of oVirt, read [ the oVirt 3.0 feature guide](oVirt 3.0 Feature Guide) and the [about oVirt](about oVirt) page.
+For a general overview of oVirt, read [ the Quick Start Guide](Quick_Start_Guide) and the [about oVirt](about oVirt) page.

 ## Install / Upgrade from previous versions